scrapy/scrapy/docs/topics/items.rst

 * define custom field metadata through :func:`dataclasses.field`, which can be used to :ref:`customize serialization <topics-exporters-field-serialization>`.

-They work natively in Python 3.7 or later.

 Example::

     from dataclasses import dataclass